Man wearing fishnet stockings exposes himself to Tauranga student

 A person has in the past apparently done similar things in the area, according to the post.

-When the details of the post were put to police today, they responded in a statement they received a report yesterday about 3.40pm of an unknown male exposing himself on 22nd Ave, a spokeswoman said.
+When the details of the post were put to police today, they responded in a statement saying they received a report yesterday about 3.40pm of an unknown male exposing himself on 22nd Ave.

+Tauranga Girls' College principal Tara Kanji confirmed there was an incident that was brought to her attention by police and as a result, they have informed staff and asked students to be vigilant and safe.

-Police searched the area but found no one of interest, she said.
+Police said they searched the area and found no one of interest.